jdixon34-utk/Chess/sprint1/jdixon34.md

 * All files in Chess/src

 ### What you accomplished
 I did a lot of research into the best ways to represent the board and generate the possible moves.
 I then created the skeleton of the program with all of functions we would need to write.
-From then, Justin, Devin and I worked together on writing all of the functions to read in a FEN string of a position and to create a list of all the possible moves.
+From then, Justin, Devin, and I worked together on writing all of the functions to read in a FEN string of a position and to create a list of all the possible moves.
 We spent a lot of time planning for efficiency in this stage because it will be one of the main determinants of how good the engine is.